Jennifer H. Dorsey

 Siena's McCormick Center partners with nonprofits and the public sector to develop and share educational programming about the history of New York State and colonial and Revolutionary America.
 Our educational practices are student-centered and civic minded.
 We provide Siena students with personally meaningful leadership and learning opportunities that advance history education and prepare them for life, work and active citizenship.
 Our students learn history and make history!

-The Siena McCormick Center for the Study of the American Revolution was originally founded as the Center for Revolutionary Era Studies in 2005.
-It is the invention of Siena University faculty and education professionals at Saratoga Battlefield.
-Together, we wanted to build an agency that would promote awareness about New York history and especially, the significant contributions of New Yorkers to the fight for American Independence and the early American Republic.
+The McCormick Center for the Study of the American Revolution was founded in 2005 as the Center for Revolutionary Era Studies.
+Created through a partnership between Siena University faculty and park rangers at Saratoga National Historical Park, the Center promotes understanding of New York’s history, especially the contributions of New Yorkers to American independence and the early republic.